Røyrvik Municipality: Geography

 The area is covered with many large lakes such as Limingen, the 9th largest in Norway.
 Other lakes include Jengelvatnet, Namsvatnet, Ovrejaevrie, Storgollomsvatnet, Tunnsjøen, and Tunnsjøflyan.
 The river Namsen begins in the lake Namsvatnet.

 The mountainous areas also offer plentiful opportunities for outdoor activities.
 The highest point in the municipality is the 1511.98 m tall mountain Jetnamsklumpen, located inside Børgefjell National Park.

 Government

 Røyrvik Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Municipal waste management has since 2020 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection.

 Municipal council

 The municipal council (Kommunestyre) of Røyrvik Municipality is made up of 11 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.